 Vegas visitors seeking the perfect accommodation often turn to short-term rental services like Airbnb, Home Away, or Vrbo.
 After all, a house near the Las Vegas Strip is the perfect home base for a bachelor party or family trip.
 Guests seeking alternative arrangements to hotels and ever-escalating resort fees are also drawn to peer-to-peer rental services.
 Unfortunately, short-term rental platforms have a complicated relationship with the law in Vegas.

-Confusing matters further, rules surrounding short term rentals actually differ between the City of Las Vegas (think north end of the Strip and downtown) and Clark County (area surrounding the Strip).
+Confusing matters further, rules surrounding short-term rentals actually differ between the City of Las Vegas (think north end of the Strip and downtown) and Clark County (the area surrounding the Strip).
 We’ll spell out those differences below.

-Why does Clark County care about short term rentals?
-Well, they state they’re concerned about things like neighborhood disruption, inadequate fire and safety standards, spread of communicable disease, and security measures at the property.
-Essentially, the county isn’t able to regulate or inspect short term rental properties to ensure they meet the same standards that commercial operations have to adhere to.
+Why does Clark County care about short-term rentals?
+Well, they state they’re concerned about things like neighborhood disruption, inadequate fire and safety standards, the spread of communicable disease, and security measures at the property.
+Essentially, the county isn’t able to regulate or inspect short-term rental properties to ensure they meet the same standards that commercial operations have to adhere to.

 Keeping a tight grip on rentals honestly makes a lot of sense.
 If you were a nice middle class family just trying to get your kid to bed on a school night, a raging house party next door would be infuriating.
 Vegas, as a party destination, has reason to prohibit short term peer-to-peer rental services like Airbnb to preserve the sanity of permanent residents.
 It’s just a convenient side effect that the restrictions allow resorts to enjoy less competition.